Krystal nearly lost her son Nollan every year for the first four years of his young life.

 “Life before making a living wage was quite difficult,” Krystal said, “I could only ever get a low-paying job.
 It barely paid rent, let alone bills, groceries, and anything else kids need.”
 She added it was tough giving up a full-time job to go to school – but the reality of supporting her family on $10.85 an hour simply wasn’t feasible.
 Now a nurse and earning above the living wage threshold, Krystal can provide for her family, giving her youngest the care he desperately needs.

-Abbotsford Community Services actively works to reduce poverty and homelessness in our community and we believe every step toward providing and earning a living wage is important.
+Archway Community Services actively works to reduce poverty and homelessness in our community and we believe every step toward providing and earning a living wage is important.
 We can all work together to understand poverty and how to alleviate it in our communities.
-Learn more about the importance of a living wage at: www.abbotsfordcommunityservices.com/livingwage

 Read this story in the Abbotsford News.